Parliamentary sovereignty in the United Kingdom: Membership of the European Union (1973–2020)

 Directly applicable or directly effective EU law (that is, the rights, powers, liabilities, obligations, restrictions, remedies and procedures referred to in section 2(1) of the European Communities Act 1972) falls to be recognised and available in law in the United Kingdom only by virtue of that Act or where it is required to be recognised and available in law by virtue of any other Act.

-Parliament legislated in 2018 to repeal the 1972 Act, and in 2020 the United Kingdom ceased to be a member of the EU in accordance with and by virtue of that Act (albeit amended by further legislation of Parliament), demonstrating that the previous Parliament (of 1972) had not bound its successor with respect to leaving the EU.
+Parliament legislated in 2018 to repeal the 1972 Act, and in 2020 the United Kingdom ceased to be a member of the EU in accordance with and by virtue of that Act (albeit amended by further legislation of Parliament), demonstrating both that the previous Parliament (of 1972) had not bound its successor with respect to leaving the EU and also confirmed following the Parliamentary deadlock and the outcome of the 2019 general election the late Harold Wilson's government view and Enoch Powell's endorsement that the United Kingdom's membership of the EU was dependent on the continuing assent of Parliament.

+All provisions of the 1972 Act were repealed on 31 January 2020 at 2300 GMT although an amendment in the European Union (Withdrawal Agreement) Act 2020 saved the effect of the 1972 Act until the end of the implementation period which came to an end on 31 December 2020 at 2300 GMT.

+In 2020, Parliament ratified the Brexit withdrawal agreement and incorporated it into UK law through the European Union (Withdrawal Agreement) Act 2020.
+Section 18 of the 2011 Act was replaced with section 38 of the 2020 Act, which declares: